RodolfoPelinson/AtlanticForestMetacommunity/Descriptive Statistics/Descriptive-Statistics.md

-### Coefficient of Variation of continuous variables
+### Coefficient of Variation of predictor variables

 Intermediate Extent